openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 The UVM enviroment for CV32E40P is completely separate from the core testbench and uses a different set of Makefiles.

 In order to use the UVM environments you will need items 1, 2 and 3 from the list above, plus a SystemVerilog simulator capable of supporting UVM and the Imperas OVPsim Instruction Set Simulator (ISS).
+You should also review the README in `$CORE_V_VERIF/mk/uvmt` for a description of the `shell ENV vars used by the UVM environment <https://github.com/openhwgroup/core-v-verif/tree/master/mk/uvmt#corev-environment-variables>`_.
 With these in place you can do the following::

     $ git clone https://github.com/openhwgroup/core-v-verif.git